2021's 10 Best

 CLA is an acronym for Conjugated Linoleic Acid.
-It is considered to be an Omega-6 fatty acid.
-Most people associate omega-6 fatty acids with bad health, and this is because they’re often found in overly-processed and high-fat foods.
-Americans especially are known for having too much omega-6 in their systems and it leads to many negative health impacts.
+It is considered to be an omega-6 fatty acid (omega-6).
+Most associate omega-6 fatty acids with bad health, and this is because they’re often found in overly-processed and high-fat foods.
+Americans especially are known for having too much omega-6 in their systems, and it leads to many negative health impacts.

-The difference between CLA and other omega-6 fatty acids though is that CLA is polyunsaturated which means the molecular chain contains a double bond, which changes the way it interacts in your body.
-It is seen to act more like an omega-3, which everyone knows is good for you, rather than your typical omega-6.
+The difference between CLA and other omega-6 fatty acids, though, is that CLA is polyunsaturated.
+This means the molecular chain contains a double bond, which changes the way it interacts in your body.
+It acts more like an omega-3, which is known to be good for you, rather than a typical omega-6.

-Because so many people have so much of the omega-6 fatty acids in their systems, the idea of taking more seems to contradict their ideas of improving health.
-But unlike other omega-6’s, there’s not a hard line on how much of this you can take before it’s bad for you, and you can actually just take more CLA to reduce the negative impacts of other omega-6’s.
+Because people have so many omega-6 fatty acids in their system, the idea of taking more seems to contradict their goal of improving health.
+But unlike other omega-6s, there’s not a hard line on how much CLA you can take before it’s bad for you.
+And you can actually take CLA to reduce the negative impacts of other omega-6s.

-That being said, there are many kinds of people who fail to get enough CLA into their diets naturally.
-Whether this is because they’re vegan or vegetarian, or because they have poor eating habits, it doesn’t matter.
-But what does matter is finding a supplement that is cruelty free, and that has a solid base in CLA (meaning, there’s not a ton of additives) so you can see the best results and feel great about them.
+That being said, there are many people who fail to get enough CLA in their diets naturally.
+Whether this is because they’re vegetarian or because they have poor eating habits, it doesn’t matter.
+What does matter is finding a supplement that is cruelty free and that has a solid base in CLA (meaning, there’s not a ton of additives).
+That way, you can see the best results and feel great about them.
 Jump to our list of amazing CLA Supplements

-Before we can get into that, though, let’s look at what benefits you should expect from the product, the best way to see these benefits, and how much CLA you should take daily to feel your best.
+Let’s look at the benefits of CLA, the best way to get these benefits, and how much CLA you should take daily to feel your best.

 What Are the Benefits of CLA Pills?

 CLA is one of the top-most dietician-recommended weight-loss supplements available.
-But aside from weight loss benefits, it has impeccable impacts that, while still being proven, are showing improvements in insulin disorders, managing inflammation, and immune responses within your body.
+But aside from weight loss, CLA has many other benefits.
+This includes improvements in insulin disorders, inflammation, and immune responses within your body.

 One note here: there are benefits of CLA that aren’t fully proven or supported by the FDA or any other clinical entity.
-While there are studies being currently conducted, CLA is a relatively new supplement that still has a ways to go before being considered a cure for any issue.
-It works best though when paired with proper lifestyle changes.
+While there are studies being currently conducted, CLA is a relatively new supplement.
+It still has a ways to go before being considered a cure for any issue.
+It works best, though, when paired with proper lifestyle changes.

 Weight loss is the number one reason people take CLA.
 And this is for a good reason.
 It is the most highly-studied benefit of CLA, and because it has significant research behind it, many doctors and dieticians feel confident recommending it.

-Whether you’re looking to improve your physical appearance or lose fat efficiently, it has great properties that allow it to help.
+Whether you’re looking to improve your physical appearance or lose fat efficiently, CLA has great properties that can help.
 And unlike many of its comrades, it doesn’t eat up muscle.
-It has actually had a few studies show that it helps to build muscle mass instead.
+In fact, a few studies show that CLA helps to build muscle mass instead.

-Typically it is recommended to bodybuilders for this exact reason.
+Bodybuilders use CLA for this exact reason.
 When they are in a cut before competition and need the added edge of a muscle pump and fat burn, CLA is a great option.
-It is also highly recommended for obese people when they are first starting out because it will help prevent muscle burn that can come along in the weight-loss process.
+It is also recommended for obese people when they are first starting to lose weight.
+This is because CLA will help prevent muscle burn that can occur during the weight-loss process.

-When taking CLA to assist with weight loss, studies have shown that it isn’t always necessary to make complete lifestyle changes in order to see real results.
-But when coupled with lifestyle changes that are aimed at improving your overall body composition, such as diets or physical activity, it is especially proficient.
+When taking CLA to assist with weight loss, studies have shown that it isn’t always necessary to make complete lifestyle changes to see real results.
+But when coupled with lifestyle changes that are aimed at improving your overall body composition, such as diets or physical activity, it is especially effective.

 CLA works by breaking up the fatty acid bonds that are already packed into your body.
-By breaking down the bonds it makes it easier for your body to metabolise fats that you already have.
+By breaking down the bonds, it makes it easier for your body to metabolize fats that you already have.

-In a study completed in 2009, researchers discovered that while CLA wasn’t great for losing weight overall, it did give results for lowering of overall body fat percentage and an increase in muscle mass (when coupled with exercise).
+In a study completed in 2009, researchers discovered that while CLA wasn’t great for losing weight overall, it did give results for lowering overall body fat percentage and increasing muscle mass (when coupled with exercise).

-Both forms were more effective than just diet and exercise alone, which is the real success here.
-This shows how it can be a great plateau buster, or addition to work that’s already being done to give you an edge.
+They found that a mixture of the two types of CLA used was the most effective way to reduce body fat, especially around your waist and lower body.
+CLA was more effective than just diet and exercise alone, which is the real success here.
+This shows how it can be a great plateau buster or addition to work that’s already being done to give you an edge.
 Jump to our list of amazing CLA Supplements

 Inflammation, immune health, and liver support.

 Immune and liver health are heavily associated with inflammation levels within cells.
-Many times the search for treatments to some of our most common diseases revolves around the ability to reduce inflammation.
-In many cases inflammation is a natural response to pain or infection, it’s your body’s response to negative stimulus.
+Many times, the search for treatments to some of our most common diseases revolves around the ability to reduce inflammation.
+In many cases, inflammation is a natural response to pain or infection.
+It’s your body’s response to negative stimuli.
 But when inflammation becomes chronic, it can end up causing other health issues and is uncomfortable regardless.
 Jump to our list of amazing CLA Supplements

 CLA is a powerful anti-inflammatory, which has been shown to improve immune responses to stimuli and help your liver handle detoxification better.

-In a January 2018 study, researchers looked expressly at the anti-inflammatory effects CLA had on bovine mammary epithelial cells.
-Here’s what they found:
+In a January 2018 study, researchers looked at the anti-inflammatory effects CLA had on bovine mammary cells.

-What they concluded from this study is that CLA was more effective than the other anti-inflammatory treatments they reviewed.
-The reason this is, is because CLA triggers a faster cell response to the stimulus, which helps your immune system attack bad cells faster, so the response doesn’t need to be as harsh.
+They concluded that CLA was more effective than the other anti-inflammatory treatments they reviewed.
+The reason is because CLA triggers a faster cell response to the stimulus.
+This helps your immune system attack bad cells faster, so the response doesn’t need to be as harsh.

 While this was performed on animal cells, this work makes space for more studies (hopefully human) to take place in the future.

 You shouldn’t replace prescribed medications with CLA.
-For mild or budding issues though, it could be a great natural alternative to currently overused products.
-For example, chronic users of acetaminophen or other acetaminophen -containing products might find this to be a great natural solution to joint or muscle inflammation.
+For mild or budding issues, though, it could be a great natural alternative to currently-overused products.
+For example, chronic users of acetaminophen (Tylenol) might find CLA to be a great natural solution to joint or muscle inflammation.

 Why CLA Works Best!